rvben/rumdl/README.md

 ## Overview

 rumdl is a high-performance Markdown linter and formatter that helps ensure consistency and best practices in your Markdown files.
-Inspired by [ruff](https://github.com/astral-sh/ruff)'s approach to Python linting, rumdl brings similar speed and developer experience improvements to the Markdown ecosystem.
+Inspired by [ruff](https://github.com/astral-sh/ruff) 's approach to
+Python linting, rumdl brings similar speed and developer experience improvements to the Markdown ecosystem.

 It offers: